wtamu-babb/CIDM6395-Spring2025-LanaBracken/SynthesisPrototypeProjectDemo/README.md

 ## Project Overview

 This project demonstrates the integration of Data Analytics, Data Management, Software Systems, and Cybersecurity concepts from the WTAMU MS-CISBA program.
-The prototype is designed to help users track and optimize bank account bonus offers.
+This prototype gathers active bank account bonus offers from public sources and applies a structured scoring system to recommend the most attractive offers based on a user’s personal effort preferences.
+Future enhancements are planned to add fund rotation optimization and automated tracking of account milestones.

 The project includes:
 - A fully working Jupyter/Colab notebook